Guilty as charged, Ben Carlos Thypin.

 I had no idea such a movement as yours existed until last year, when ONY member Justin Potter ran his quiet, inconsequential campaign against Senator Mike Gianaris before unsurprisingly dropping out earlier this month.
 Aside from supporting a skittish monopoly, Potter’s pro-Amazon supporters also advocated for the destruction of landmarked buildings, the elimination of historical districts and the demolition of brownstones: I was surprised such sentiment existed and was saddened to see it.
 The logic employed had some reason to it, though, even I had to admit that much: the promotion of a carless society in cities by increasing residential density near mass transit.
-But there was a brusqueness to this group’s engagement, a snappy impatience, an eye-rolling mocking snarkiness, a trigger-happy tendency towards insults and condescension.
+But there was a brusqueness to this group’s engagement, a snappy impatience, an eye-rolling mocking snarkiness, a trigger-happy tendency towards insults, condescension and even sanctimoniousness.

 Back in mid-2019, I was so unassuming when I first stumbled across ONY on Twitter that I had started following the account; I naïvely assumed too quickly that ONY was a pro-tenant organization because of the reference of wanting to be a neighbor in its Twitter bio.
-This implied ability to partner is soon revealed as conditional and ultimately insincere.
+This implied ability to partner was soon revealed as conditional and ultimately insincere.

-Deliberate bad faith is consistently used by ONY: mockery is tossed as bait to throw off the main focus of discourse; disrespect is hurled in what seems a desire to get a reaction; words are purposefully twisted and nontangential accusations are created to deflect from the point at hand.
+Deliberate bad faith is consistently used by ONY: mockery is tossed as bait to throw off the main focus of discourse; derision is hurled in what seems a desire to get a reaction; words are purposefully twisted and nontangential accusations are created to deflect from the point at hand.
 This is a repeated pattern, seen in numerous public interactions, all by the same players, this same small group.

 Good, fair and productive arguments include respectful debate, a reasonable and generous attitude and a sense of peerage and deference to the other person.
-Not with ONY members and supporters, though.
-You guys arrive at the ready with impertinent (and false) accusations of racism, classism and depravity.
+Not with ONY members and supporters, though: you guys arrive at the ready with impertinent (and false) accusations of racism, classism and depravity.
 A pattern of accusations, the same accusations, over and over.

 And that, Mr. Thypin, is what I strove to “shit all over” at CB2 on January 23: the repeated behavior, the insults, the bad faith engagement.
 I shine a light on it.
 You wish it was shit: because feces isn’t see-through.
 And what you all do and say is very easy to see through: it is all clear and self-evident to everyone but you and your small group, it seems.